Peptic Ulcer Disease (PUD): Diagnosis and Treatment

 - Gastritis: Inflammatory process affecting the gastric mucosa

-- Gastroesophageal reflux disease (GERD): Reflex flow of gastric acid into the esophagus
+- Gastroesophageal reflux disease (GERD): Reflux flow of gastric acid into the esophagus

 - Gastric cancer-associated with alarm symptoms